cavo789/blog/blog/2024/02/04/docusaurus-docker/index.md

 * Line 1: we'll use Node.js v21 in his alpine version,
 * Line 2: the `RUN npx create-docusaurus@latest /docusaurus classic && chown -R node:node /docusaurus` command will install the latest version of Docusaurus (in the `/docusaurus` folder) and make sure the folder is owned by our `node` user,
-* Line 3: the `cd /docusaurus && yarn install` command will jump in the folder and will install node dependencies,
+* Line 3: from now, we'll do everything using the `node` user,
 * Line 4: `/docusaurus` will be the default working directory in the image,
+* Line 5: the `cd /docusaurus && yarn install` command will jump in the folder and will install node dependencies,
-* Line 5: `COPY . .` will copy everything from your project's directory (on your host) into the Docker image (in folder `/docusaurus` since that one is the default working directory) and
+* Line 6: `COPY . .` will copy everything from your project's directory (on your host) into the Docker image (in folder `/docusaurus` since that one is the default working directory) and
-* Line 6: the command `CMD ["yarn", "start", "--host", "0.0.0.0"]` will run `yarn start ---host 0.0.0.0` which is the instruction to run Docusaurus, make the *transparent* conversion from Markdown pages to HTML and will render the website on the default port (which is port `3000`).
+* Line 7: the command `CMD ["yarn", "start", "--host", "0.0.0.0"]` will run `yarn start --host 0.0.0.0` which is the instruction to run Docusaurus, make the *transparent* conversion from Markdown pages to HTML and will render the website on the default port (which is port `3000`).

 ### Create a .dockerignore file